The Pulse of K-Entertainment

 #BLACKPINK#K-Pop News#Ice Cream#Selena Gomez#YouTube Milestone

-BLACKPINK's "Ice Cream" with Selena Gomez crossed 1 billion YouTube views on April 15 at about 4 p.m.
-KST, with YG Entertainment confirming the milestone through Yonhap and Billboard independently matching the number the same day.
+BLACKPINK's "Ice Cream" with Selena Gomez crossed 1 billion YouTube views on April 15 at about 4:12 p.m.
+KST, with YG Entertainment confirming the milestone through Yonhap and Billboard separately matching the billion-view jump the same day.
 The mark arrived five years, seven months, and 18 days after the video first premiered on August 28, 2020, a timeline that shows just how durable BLACKPINK's catalog remains in the platform era.
 For a group already operating at absurd scale on YouTube, this is less a surprise than another proof point.
 "Ice Cream" was always a polarizing pop swing, but it kept streaming, kept pulling casual viewers, and kept feeding the crossover chemistry that made the Selena Gomez feature matter globally.
 In 2026, with BLACKPINK already back in the headlines for the DEADLINE era, the billion-view jump lands like a reminder that the group's older hits still move like current events.

 BLACKPINK members in a pink-toned still from the Ice Cream music video